 In June 2017, GASB issued Statement No. 87, Leases.
 This Statement will become effective for fiscal year end June 30, 2022.
 This Statement changes the accounting and financial reporting for leases by governments by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases.
 This Statement establishes a single model for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee government is required to recognize a lease liability and an intangible right-to-use asset and a lessor government is required to recognize a lease receivable and a deferred inflow of resources.
-Management is aware of this Statement and intends to properly evaluate the impact and ensure that any accounting and reporting impact is properly addressed in the year the Statement is required to be implemented.
+Under this Statement, a lessee government is required to recognize a lease liability and an intangible right-to-use asset and a lessor government is statement and intends to properly evaluate the impact and ensure that any accounting and reporting impact is properly addressed in the year the Statement is required to be implemented.